M4teusz00/Largest-Countries-/README.md

 b) Stacked Column Chart - visualization of avarage comparison for:
 (Page 1: Tourism Revenue, International Visitors; Page 2: Number of Airports)

 c) Stacked Bar Chart - comparison of average Crime Rate for each country (Page 2).
-To show it in % I had to create New Metric named % Crime Rate.
+To show it in % I had to create New Measure named "% Crime Rate".
 I used DAX expression below:

         % Crime Rate = AVERAGE(country_comparison_large_dataset[Crime Rate (per 100,000)]) / 100000